The Quantum Branching Universe

 The third operation lifts ancestry from events to patterns.
 Given two PIs, it asks whether one is causally upstream of the other everywhere:

-\[ AncestorDescendant(PI_a, PI_b) = \begin{cases} True, & \text{if for all timelines containing } PI_b, \text{ there exists an ancestor timeline containing } PI_a \\ False, & \text{otherwise} \end{cases} \]
+\[ AncestorDescendant(PI_a, PI_b) = \begin{cases} True, & \text{if every path matching } PI_b \text{ contains an earlier match of } PI_a \\ False, & \text{otherwise} \end{cases} \]

 Strong and Weak Identifiers